 One of the biggest ecommerce stores, eBay claims to be on the forefront of practical machine learning research and is working closely to improve user experience and product search.
 Innovations like Microsoft Cortana also make it easier for people to conduct searches and discover products that best fit the intention of the query rather than just the words.

-Chatbots & Virtual Assistants
+3. Chatbots and Virtual Assistants

 Chatbots might just be the ultimate solution for the customer support woes.
 The good news is that modern chatbots are able to interact with customer databases and extract details of a customer and respond in the most appropriate and personalized way in real-time.